antvis/Graphin/packages/graphin-site/docs/manual/getting-started.en.md

 ## First Example

-Here is a simple example to show usage of Graphin.
+Here is a simple example to show the usage of Graphin.
 Visit http://u.ant.design/codesandbox-repro to create a codesandbox.
 Don't forget to press the save button.

 <iframe
      src="https://codesandbox.io/embed/data-driven-3o71b?fontsize=14"